makrai/notes/abend17-sem-repr-survey-acl.md

 # Abstract

-* the achievements and the shortcomings of [Semantic representation schemes],
+* the achievements and the shortcomings of Semantic representation schemes,
   * compare them with syntactic schemes, and clarify the
   * general goals of research on semantic representation